Festivals:

 2022

-After everything I learned from my first short film, my goal was clear: try to make something simple and hopefully entertaining.
+After making my first short film, my goal was clear: keep it simple and make something fun.
 I tightened the script, kept the concept light, and approached the edit with more intention.
-I also wanted to push myself a bit more technically and conceptually, but without overcomplicating things.
-I wanted to see if I could translate what I saw in my mind to something practical or even come close.
+I wanted to challenge myself technically and conceptually—without overcomplicating things.
+I just needed to see if what I pictured in my head could actually work on screen.

-The film itself is simple—a couple trying to figure out what to eat.
-That’s it.
-High concept.
-We shot it at my apartment and my cousin’s place.
-Every extra in the film is one of my family members.
-The budget was basically nonexistent compared to my first film.
+The story itself is simple—a couple just trying to figure out what to eat.
+We shot it in my apartment and my cousin’s place, with every extra played by a family member.
+The budget was basically nonexistent compared to my first film, but that was the point.
+This wasn’t about perfection or expensive gear.
+It was about seeing if I could make a simple idea work.

 A man and woman sitting on a couch looking down with serious expressions.